lyndskg/youtube-to-mp3-xor-wav/Tech.md

 Sure!
 Based on your requirements for high cross-platform compatibility, code reuse, and ease of collaboration between Python, C#, and C++ expertise, I recommend the following tech stack:

+VSCode for C++ and JavaScript/React development, PyCharm for Python

 **Tech Stack: Python + C++ (with Qt) + React**

 1. **Frontend (User Interface):**